shakfu/chuck-max/README.md

 # chuck-max

-A project to embed the [chuck](https://chuck.stanford.edu) engine in a Max/Msp external.
+A project to minimally embed the [chuck](https://chuck.stanford.edu) engine in a Max/Msp external.

-It has the following features and limitations:
+It currently has the following features and limitations:

-- Generate and process sound via an embedded chuck engine by running chuck files with the ability to set and control global parameters via Max messages.
+- Generate and process audio via an embedded chuck engine by running chuck files with `global` parameters adjusted and controlled in realtime via Max messages.

 - Layer sounds by running multiple chuck files concurrently.

-- Add and remove sounds on the fly via max messages.
+- Add and remove audio and audio processes on the fly via max messages.

-- Most of the [standard ccrma chugins](https://github.com/ccrma/chugins) except for the following are part of the cmake build and are available for use by the external:
+- Includes most of the [standard ccrma chugins](https://github.com/ccrma/chugins) except for the following:

 	- Faust
 	- Fluidsynth